MicrosoftDocs/customer-insights/ci-docs/connections.md

 1. Go to **Admin** > **Connections**.

 1. Select **Add connection** and choose the type of connection you want to create.
-Or, select **Set up** on a tile on the **Discover** tab.
+Or, go to the **Discover** tab and select **Set up** on a connection tile.

 1. Give your connection a recognizable name in the **Display name** field.
 The name and the type of the connection describe this connection.
 We recommend choosing a name that explains the purpose and target of the connection.

 1. Enter the required details.
 The exact fields depend on what service you're connecting to.
-You can learn about details of a specific connection type in the article about the target service.
+For details of a specific connection type, refer to the article about the target service.

 1. If you [use your own Key Vault](use-azure-key-vault.md) to store secrets, activate **Use Key Vault** and choose the secret from the list.